 To rename or create keys for your service accounts, including the App Engine app default service account, use the Service Accounts page in the GCP Console to view and edit your service accounts:

-To run Cloud SDK commands using a service account, including any of the GCP SDK development tools, you must first enable the Google App Engine Admin API in your Google Cloud Platform project.
+To run Cloud SDK commands using a service account, including any of the Cloud SDK development tools, you must first enable the Google App Engine Admin API in your Google Cloud Platform project.
 Use the API Library in the GCP Console to manage all of the APIs and Services in your GCP project: